Freedom of Information

 How much will it cost?

-However, there is an application fee of $30.00 for requests for access to non-personal affairs documents (ie complaints made by another person) and other charges for processing and making photocopies.
+There is an application fee of $30.00 for requests for access to non-personal affairs documents (ie complaints made by another person) and other charges for processing.

 How do I make an FOI request?